-When it comes to kitchen cabinet materials, there are countless options available.
-Each come with their own pros and cons and price point.
+Let there be no confusion: a kitchen renovation can be a lot of work.
+And when it it comes to kitchen cabinet materials, there are countless options available.
+Each come with their own pros and cons and at a different price point.
 The most common kitchen cabinet materials used today are melamine, polyester, lacquered, and wooden.
 The material you choose depends on your budget, style, and long-term use of your kitchen.
-Alternatively, to save money, resurfacing your cabinets, opposed to installing new ones, is another option to revamp your kitchen space.
+Alternatively, to save money there are cost-effective ways at updating your cabinets, such as resurfacing your cabinets, opposed to installing new ones.
 Here are the average costs, pros and cons of each material based on a medium sized renovation.

 Melamine does not split easily and does not require paint or stain.
 It is also very easy to clean, you can use water and dish soap to wipe away grease and fingerprints.
 As melamine can be printed in almost any colour or design, many homeowners opt for a wood grain pattern over real wood cabinets.
 When using a printed pattern, you do not have to worry about end grains being visible.
 Your wood pattern will be smooth and seamless throughout your cabinets.

 The cons of melamine are that it can shatter and the material does not hold onto screws and anchors well.
 This can lead to repairs needed in the future after heavy use.
 Melamine also weighs significantly more than real wood or plywood cabinets which can lead to sagging.
 Talk to a kitchen expert today to see if this material is appropriate for your space.

 Melamine is the lowest costing material.
 On average it will cost $9,200 including installation fees to renovate a medium sized kitchen with new melamine cabinets.